 After finally collecting my bags I went to the train station and headed to Bologna.
 The train ride was unremarkable, but I had that moment of realization that I don’t speak Italian nearly as well as I would like.
 Actually, I speak fairly well, for an American, vocabulary notwithstanding.
-The problem is I don’t understand enough Italian.
-This is always an acute problem when I first arrive in Italy.
+The problem is I don’t understand enough Italian, which is always much more acute when I first arrive in Italy.
 I expect it will improve rapidly over the next few days, but by then I will be headed home again and the skill will atrophy. *sigh*

 I ordered local classics: tagliatelle with bolognese sauce and cutlet alla bolognese.
 The former was perfect.
-It was incredibly well balanced with depth of flavor, yet still light, which is surprising for a meat based sauce.
-I make bolognese sauce, and it doesn’t suck, but this was a humbling experience.
+It was incredibly well balanced with depth of flavor, yet still light, which seems counterintuitive for a meat based sauce.
+I make Bolognese sauce, and it doesn’t suck, but this was a humbling experience.
 I clearly have work to do.
-The latter was a breaded cutlet with prosciutto and Parmesan cheese sauce.
+The second thing I ordered, the cotoletta alla bolognese, was a breaded cutlet with prosciutto and Parmesan cheese sauce.
 It was delicious if a bit more toothsome than I would have expected.

 With dinner I had a bottle of lambrusco, the local fizzy red wine.
 I chose it to match the food and settle myself into the region.
 The bottle said “secco,” which should be sweet, but it was much drier than any lambrusco I’ve ever had back in the States.
 I just wish I could get it at home.